kragen/dernocua/text/c-stack-bytecode.md

 - the EM-1 is not designed to be able to execute C, which makes demands on pointer arithmetic that the EM-1’s array descriptors are ill-suited to fulfill.
+- the EM-1 apparently entirely lacks structs or records.

 The EM-1’s instruction set consists of the following: